Making game-like things, with love.

 Reality Swapsies

-To get the Liminal Gym back to its former glory, players need to help their in-game Champs earn Gold to buy and upgrade equipment.
+To get the Gym Between back to its former glory, players need to help their in-game Champs earn Gold to buy and upgrade equipment.
 And they get Gold by taking on and beating a series of tougher and tougher workouts.
 And to get fit enough to do that, they need to train.
 And training costs Sweat.

 Only way to earn Sweat?
 Take your Champs out training in the real world.